-SS has experienced dramatic changes in our operating environment over 2008, marked by the deteriorating provincial and global economy and rising demand for legal aid in all areas of law.
-The LSS Service Plan 2009/2010 - 2011/2012 outlines our strategies to respond to this fiscal uncertainty while continuing our commitment to legal aid renewal.
-The key strategic issues identified by LSS for the planning period are described on pages 10-11.
+As a result of the global economic downturn, LSS experienced dramatic changes in our operating environment during 2008/2009, marked by accelerating demands for service, rising service costs, and changing expectations of future income from all sources.
+The LSS Service Plan 2009/2010 - 2011/2012 outlines our strategies for responding to this fiscal uncertainty while maintaining our commitment to legal aid renewal.
+The key strategic issues identified by LSS for the planning period are described on page 10.